TechGoku/beldex-python/docs/source/quickstart.rst

 .. code-block:: python

-    In [1]: from monero.wallet import Wallet
+    In [1]: from beldex.wallet import Wallet

-    In [2]: from monero.backends.jsonrpc import JSONRPCWallet
+    In [2]: from beldex.backends.jsonrpc import JSONRPCWallet

     In [3]: w = Wallet(JSONRPCWallet(port=28088))